 The route reflected here does the loop in Tamarancho clockwise, which I prefer because I think it has easier climbs.
 While this preference may not be universal, it's very common.
-There even used to be a trail sign posted here at one point that indicated this direction as the "weekend direction" (presumably to reduce the number of head-on encounters on the narrow trails), but that sign had been removed the last time I repeated this ride.
+I even remember seeing a trail sign posted here once that indicated this direction as the "weekend direction" (presumably to reduce the number of head-on encounters on the narrow trails), but that sign had been removed shortly thereafter.

 The first trail you'll use on the loop portion of the ride is Goldman Trail.
 The early stretches of Goldman Trail traversed on this ride don't have any technical trail features of note.
 The trail follows along at roughly the same elevation on average, though short segments alternate between mildly downhill and mildly uphill.
 As you get closer to Serpentine Trail, Goldman gains some elevation via a couple of long switchbacks, but the grade hardly ever exceeds 12%.